-Fund investments are managed by an investment manager (Atlantic Trust) under an agreement which authorizes the Manager to purchase and sell securities, within the guidelines of the Fund's investment policy.
+Fund investments are managed by an investment manager (Atlantic Trust) under an agreement that authorizes the Manager to purchase and sell securities within the guidelines of the Fund's investment policy.

-At June 30, 2010, the Fund's assets were invested in the Dodge & Cox Stock Fund, Income Fund, and International Stock Fund, PIMCO Bond Fund, and Montag & Caldwell Growth Fund.
+At June 30, 2011, the Fund's assets were invested in the Dodge & Cox Stock Fund, Income Fund, and International Stock Fund, PIMCO Bond Fund, and Aston Montag Growth Fund.